-Cece Bechelli, Sheri Bechelli, Sandy Taylor and Caitlin Bechelli teach our elementary school age combination classes.
+Cece Bechelli, Sheri Bechelli, Caitlin Bechelli and Maria Elena Cacciatore teach our elementary school age combination classes.
 Classes are one hour in length and consist of instruction in both tap and jazz dance.
 Our goal is to maintain a fun, positive and encouraging atmosphere as children gain self-confidence and progress through their dance education.
 Students are invited to perform in various community events as well as our annual recitals.

 In the tap portion of the class, students progress through a tap curriculum, which emphasizes proper technique, flexibility, strength, and musicality.
 Students learn tap technique at the barre and then incorporate that technique into fun center floor, across the floor and dance combinations.
 A wonderful selection of children’s music is used including music from around the world, jazz standards, Broadway show tunes, and contemporary pop.
 Students progress from learning the basics of counting music and execution of beginning tap rhythms to the understanding and execution of very complex rhythm patterns and sequencing.
 Through structured exercises, students are taught and encouraged to improvise.
 Improvisation is a long-held tap tradition which not only encourages creativity, but also reinforces the importance of timing and musicality.